wp-statistics/wp-statistics/readme.txt

 = I've decided to stay with WP Statistics 7.4 even though its a bad idea but now WordPress continuously reports there are updates available, how can I stop that? =

-Don't, upgrade immediatly to the latest version of WP Statistics.
+Don't, upgrade immediately to the latest version of WP Statistics.

 = Something has gone horribly wrong and my site no longer loads, how can I disable the plugin without access to the admin area? =